Could Ice Cream Be the Cause of Your Food Poisoning?

 When ice cream calls for eggs, they’re inevitably raw, and raw eggs can harbor Salmonella.
 The US Food and Drug Administration (FDA), notes that ice cream containing eggs—particularly the homemade kind—is responsible for hundreds of Salmonella outbreaks each year.
 The reason homemade ice cream is more often the culprit is that ice cream manufacturers tend to use pasteurized egg products, which help them avoid introducing Salmonella.
 The FDA actually recommends using pasteurized eggs—which are increasingly easier to find in the grocery store—in your home-churned ice cream.

 Sugar rarely harbors bacteria, but it can harbor mold.
-Other flavorings and additives (such as gelatin) can harbor bacteria if not handled properly, which may explain this recent ice cream bar recall.
+Other flavorings and additives (such as gelatin) can harbor bacteria if not handled properly.

 When Contamination Happens at Home